Houlton, Wisconsin

-Houlton is an unincorporated census-designated place located in St. Croix County, Wisconsin, United States.
-Houlton is located across the St. Croix River from Stillwater, Minnesota, in the town of St. Joseph.
+Houlton is an unincorporated census-designated place located in the town of St. Joseph, St. Croix County, Wisconsin, United States.
+As of the 2010 census, its population was 386.
+It is along Wisconsin Highways 35 and 64, Main Street, Hawk Street, and County Road E. Houlton is located across the St. Croix River from Stillwater, Minnesota.
 Houlton has no post office but has been assigned the ZIP code 54082.
-As of the 2010 census, its population was 386.